ga-curriculum/github-collaboration/concepts/README.md

 ![Collabarative coding diagram](./assets/group-collab-a.png)

-Each of them writes their code independently, but their work needs to be integrated to create a functional application.
+Each developer will write code independently, but their work needs to be integrated in a single place to create a functional application.
 How do you ensure that everyone's work is integrated seamlessly?
 This is where collaborative coding comes in.
-Collaborative coding is the practice of multiple developers working together on a shared codebase.
-It involves using tools like Git and GitHub to manage changes, track versions, and merge contributions from different team members.
+Collaborative coding involves multiple developers working together on a shared codebase.
+When developers collaborate on code, they use tools like Git and GitHub to manage changes, track versions, and merge contributions from different team members.

 ![Collabarative coding diagram](./assets/group-collab-b.png)

-## Collabarative Coding on GitHub
+## Collaborative Coding on GitHub

-So far we have used Git and GitHub to manage our own work.
-However, Git and GitHub are also powerful tools for collaborating with others on a shared codebase.
-Let's take a high-level look at how collaborative coding works on GitHub.
-Before we dive in it's important to know that GitHub is not the only platform for collaborative development.
-There are other platforms like [GitLab](https://about.gitlab.com/) and [Bitbucket](https://bitbucket.org/) that offer similar features.
+Before now, we have used Git and GitHub to manage our own work.
+However, Git and GitHub are also powerful and popular tools for collaborating with others on a shared codebase.
+GitHub's popularity as a version control platform can be attributed to several key features:

+- **Early adoption and network effect**: GitHub was one of the first platforms to offer a user-friendly interface for Git.
+Because of this, its user base grew rapidly, making it the go-to platform for many developers.
+- **User-friendly interface**: GitHub's intuitive interface makes it easier for developers to manage repositories, track changes, and collaborate with others.
+- **Integration with other tools**: GitHub integrates with a wide range of tools and services, making it easy to automate workflows and speed up the development processes.
+- **Community and collaboration**: GitHub's large community of developers and open-source projects enables collaboration and knowledge sharing.
+As the community grows, this effect feeds into itself.
+- **Visibility and discoverability**: Public repositories allow developers to showcase their work, contribute to open-source projects, and build a portfolio of work.

+### Other collaborative coding platforms

+GitHub is not the only platform for collaborative development.
+Other platforms, like [GitLab](https://about.gitlab.com/) and [Bitbucket](https://bitbucket.org/), offer similar features.
 However, GitHub is the most popular platform for open-source projects and has a large community of developers.

-**So, why GitHub?**

-GitHub's popularity as a version control platform can be attributed to several key features:

-- **Early Adoption and Network Effect:** GitHub was one of the first platforms to offer a user-friendly interface for Git.
-Its early adoption and large user base have made it the go-to platform for many developers.
-- **User-Friendly Interface:** GitHub's intuitive interface makes it easy for developers to manage repositories, track changes, and collaborate with others.
-- **Intergration with Other Tools:** GitHub integrates with a wide range of tools and services, making it easy to automate workflows and streamline development processes.
-- **Community and Collaboration:** GitHub's large community of developers and open-source projects fosters collaboration, knowledge sharing, and innovation.
-- **Visibility and Discoverability:** GitHub's public repositories allow developers to showcase their work, contribute to open-source projects, and build a portfolio of projects.

-During this lesson we are going to deep dive into using GitHub for collaborative coding.